 Cisco Catalyst 3560 Switches

-The Catalyst 3560 Series is a selection of fixed-configuration switches that includes IEEE 802.3af and PoE functionality in 10/100 Ethernet and Gigabit configurations.
-The Cisco Catalyst 3560 Series switch is an ideal Layer 2 switch for small enterprise network access or local-offices, offering both 10/100/1000 and Power over Ethernet options for high efficiency while facilitating the deployment of vital technology such a VoIP, wireless connectivity, video surveillance, and remote video kiosks.
-Customers can activate network-wide intelligent features such as QoS, rate management, access control lists, multicast management, and high-performance IP routing with the simplicity of conventional network switching.
+The Catalyst 3560 Series is a selection of fixed-configuration switches that features IEEE 802.3af and Power over Ethernet (PoE) capability in Fast Ethernet and 10/100/1000 implementations.
+Cisco's Catalyst 3560 is a proven access-layer switch for small enterprise network connectivity or satellite-office environments, combining both Gigabit Ethernet and PoE options for high productivity while streamlining the installation of key technology such a Voice over IP, Wi-Fi, video monitoring, and building management systems.
+Customers can activate comprehensive intelligent features such as quality of service (QoS), rate limiting, ACLs, multicast management, and high-performance IP routing while maintaining the ease of conventional LAN switching.

-Catalyst 3750 Series Switches
+Cisco Catalyst 3750 Series Switches

 For midsized businesses and corporate branches, the Cisco Catalyst 3750 switch simplifies integration of converged applications and accommodates evolving business needs by offering setup flexibility, support for converged network traffic, and automatic configuration of smart network functions.
 In addition, Cisco's Catalyst 3750 Series switch is engineered for high-volume 1000 Ethernet deployments and incorporates a wide range of switches that meet the access, distribution, and backbone-interface demands of small or mid-size systems.